 A fundamental element of CPD is the time you take to plan and reflect on your learning.
 This is a powerful tool which helps you to learn more from your CPD activities.

-As an RTPI member, for CPD monitoring, you are required to:
+As an RTPI member you are required to:

 - Annually spend time preparing a professional development plan (PDP) identifying your development needs for the next 2 years;